Uepaa-AG/p2pkit-quickstart-ios/README.md

 ### Signup

-You're welcome to signup here: http://p2pkit.io/signup.html
+We would love you to signup here: http://p2pkit.io/signup.html

-However for this preview version, no application key is required as it already includes one which expires on the 30th of September 2015.
+However, for this preview version no application key is required as it already includes one (expires on the 30th of September 2015).

 ### Setup Xcode project
 **P2PKit.framework supports both Objective-C and Swift**